dinhomathias/Amc/Extensions-–-Advanced-Filters.md

 filter_awesome = FilterAwesome()
 ```

-The class can of cause be named however you want, the only important things are:
+The class can of course be named however you want, the only important things are:
 - The class has to inherit from `BaseFilter`
 - It has to implement a `filter` method
 - You have to create an instance of the class